Regional Housing Service

-The adoption of bylaw 4201 on April 11th, 2018, established an Annual Financial Contribution Service to assist with providing programs and services related to affordable housing and homelessness prevention in the Cowichan Region.
+The adoption of CVRD Bylaw 4201 in 2018 established the Regional Housing Service (RHS) to provide funding for the development of affordable housing and homelessness prevention in the Cowichan Region.

 To increase local funds for affordable housing, to leverage funds from other sources, and to incentivize the development of affordable and attainable housing options in the Cowichan Region.

 To provide the expertise, knowledge, and support to local communities to develop affordable housing projects.

 The RHS is funded through the Cowichan Valley Regional District.

 The purpose of RHS programs is to provide funding support to local organizations for affordable housing projects, from the concept stage to construction or renovation.
 A key aim of the program is to leverage resources from other funders.